gibre/julia_set/README.md

 # Julia set generator

 Draws a julia set with a constant c = -0.7 + 0.27015.
+The rendering is done with the SFML (version 2.1), here is the official site : http://www.sfml-dev.org/index.php.

 Here are the controls :

 Zoom in : z